agentdr1/LA_MIL/README.md

 You can visualise attentive regions and also catch the embedding, which is the output of the mean pooling operation.

 Pip package and code follow asap.
+Stay tuned